 Sometimes play can become boisterous.
 It is up to the adult to set boundaries to make sure play remains safe and enjoyable.

 Play can also lead children to feel hurt, disappointed or frustrated, whether they’re playing on their own or with others.

-Parents and carers can help by:
+Families can help by: